-The Bank structures the levels of credit risk it undertakes by placing limits on the amount of risk accepted in relation to one borrower, or groups of borrowers.
+The Bank structures the levels of credit risk it undertakes by placing limits on the amount of risk accepted in relation to one borrower, or groups of borrowers, as well as establishes respective sectoral and product limits.

-The Bank established two levels of credit committee which is responsible for approving credit limits for individual borrowers.
-Review and approval limits for each credit committee differs per loan type.
+The Bank established from two to four levels of credit committee which is responsible for approving credit limits for borrowers.
+Review and approval limits for each credit committee differs per loan size and/or type.